20447 views

 Image Source: Statista

-The highest-paying regions include cities like Hamburg and Hesse, where salaries exceed the national average salary by around 10%.
-In contrast, a federal state like Thuringia reports some of the lowest wages, with average salaries around €2,400–2,500.
-These differences reflect historical economic disparities and varying levels of industrial development since reunification.
+The highest-paying regions include cities like Hamburg and states like Hesse and Baden-Württemberg, where median salaries for full-time employees reach approximately €5,000–€5,200 per month, exceeding the national average by around 10–15%.
+In contrast, federal states like Thuringia, Saxony-Anhalt, and Mecklenburg-Vorpommern report some of the lowest wages, with average monthly gross salaries ranging from €3,100 to €3,400.
+These differences reflect historical economic disparities and varying levels of industrial development since reunification, though the gap is narrowing as tech and energy hubs continue to expand in the eastern states.

 minimum wage in germany